Photo by Rob Robinte

 I don't expect anyone to mod their original 5E3 Deluxe but if you have a Deluxe clone like me then adding some switchable mods can be beneficial.
 I'm not trying to improve the 5E3 so much as I'm trying to make the amp more versatile.
 Some of the mods work well together too.
 When I need more headroom I'll flip the feedback switch on but this pairs well with the Lead Channel and High Gain mods.
 My three favorite mods are: 1.
 Switched Negative Feedback 2.
 Lead Channel 3.
 Master Volume.
 Most of the mods below are on a switch so you can deactivate the mod.
 A slightly modified 5E3 can be a very versatile gig amp and I encourage everyone to build or buy one.

-If you are new to the 5E3 then take a listen to this very well recorded demo of a home-built, (in a cake pan no less) unmodified 5E3 Deluxe: kdj 5E3 Deluxe YouTube Demo.
-It's the best 5E3 demo I've ever heard.
+If you are new to the 5E3 then take a listen to this very well recorded demo of a BootHillAmps.com 5E3 kit.
+Here's another excellent demo of a home-built, (in a cake pan no less) unmodified 5E3 Deluxe: kdj 5E3 Deluxe YouTube Demo.
+These are the best 5E3 demos I've ever heard.

 Table of Contents